jake83741/vnc-lm/README.md

 - [x] Messaging `stop` will end message generation early.
 Messaging `reset` returns models to their default configuration.

 ### Requirements
-1. [**Ollama**](https://github.com/ollama/ollama): Get up and running with Llama 3.1, Mistral, Gemma 2, and other large language models.
+[**Ollama**](https://github.com/ollama/ollama): Get up and running with Llama 3.1, Mistral, Gemma 2, and other large language models. <br>
-2. [**Docker**](https://www.docker.com/): Docker is a platform designed to help developers build, share, and run container applications.
+[**Docker**](https://www.docker.com/): Docker is a platform designed to help developers build, share, and run container applications.
 We handle the tedious setup, so you can focus on the code.

 ### Environment Configuration
 1. Clone the repository with